Euphredes/Euphredes/README.txt

            Floor

-Mr. Cole, any chicken farmer knows: chalkline.
+Game Warden, any chicken farmer knows: chalkline.
 That makes for an obedient chicken.
 Draw the storyline, a chicken follows the floorflow.